 We are a party to various legal proceedings incidental to our business.
-We do not believe that any of these matters will, individually or in the aggregate, have a material adverse effect on our business or financial condition.
-We cannot give assurance, however, that one or more of these lawsuits will not have a material adverse effect on our results of operations for the period in which they are resolved.
-At January 29, 2011, we estimate that the liability related to these matters is approximately \$0.4 million and accordingly, have accrued \$0.4 million as a current liability in our consolidated balance sheet.
-As of January 30, 2010, we had accrued \$0.3 million as it related to our estimated liability for legal proceedings.
+We do not believe that any of these matters will, individually or in the aggregate, have a material effect on our business or financial condition.
+We cannot give assurance, however, that one or more of these lawsuits will not have a material effect on our results of operations for the period in which they are resolved.
+It is reasonably possible that losses in addition to the amount accrued could be incurred.
+However, we cannot predict the outcome of these matters or make an estimate of the possible loss or range of loss based on the information currently available to the Company.
+At January 28, 2012, we estimate that the liability related to these matters is approximately \$0.3 million and accordingly, have accrued \$0.3 million as a current liability in our consolidated balance sheet.
+As of January 29, 2011, we had accrued \$0.4 million as it related to our estimated liability for legal proceedings.